 You don’t need to major in finance to understand the enormity of paying for a college education.
 And you don’t need a degree in psychology to realize that creating an endowed scholarship could have an enormous impact on someone’s life.

 Philanthropists seeking ways to make a direct, measurable impact are increasingly turning to education as an avenue for charitable giving — especially helping students pay for college.
 College costs continue to rise, and they can become a considerable financial burden.

-“Individuals with high net worth understand the importance of higher education,” says Bill Dolan, vice president and senior philanthropic advisor at U.S. Bank’s Charitable Services Group.
+“Individuals with high net worth understand the importance of higher education,” says Bill Dolan, vice president and senior philanthropic advisor for the Charitable Services Group at U.S. Bank.
 “A lot of them have seen the benefits.
-They’ve been promoted through the ranks, or they’ve started businesses, and they want to pass on those benefits to others with a similar background or future generations from their hometown.”
+They’ve been promoted through the ranks or they’ve started businesses, and they want to pass on those benefits to others with a similar background or to future generations from their hometown.”